onzfonz/comp227/src/content/0/en/part0b.md

 we saw earlier in this chapter.
 All of the data shown on the page was fetched with the HTML code generated by the server.

-The Tasks page uses AJAX to fetch the tasks data.
+The *places* page uses AJAX to fetch the `places` data.
 Submitting the form still uses the traditional mechanism of submitting web forms.

-The application URLs reflect the old, carefree times.
+The application URLs reflect the [old, carefree times](https://www.youtube.com/watch?v=GA8z7f7a2Pk).
-JSON data is fetched from the URL <https://studies.cs.helsinki.fi/exampleapp/data.json>
+JSON data is fetched from the URL <https://227demo.djosv.com/data.json>
-and new tasks are sent to the URL <https://studies.cs.helsinki.fi/exampleapp/new_task>.
+and new places are sent to the URL <https://227demo.djosv.com/new_place>.
 Nowadays URLs like these would not be considered acceptable, as they don't follow the generally acknowledged conventions of [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer#Applied_to_web_services) APIs, which we'll look into more in [part 3](/part3).

-The thing termed AJAX is now so commonplace that it's taken for granted.
+The term AJAX is now so commonplace that it's taken for granted.
-The term has faded into oblivion, and the new generation has not even heard of it.
+The term, like *shindig* and *home skillet*, has faded out of our collective conciousness.

 ### Single page app

 In our example app, the home page works like a traditional webpage: All of the logic is on the server, and the browser only renders the HTML as instructed.

-The Tasks page gives some of the responsibility, generating the HTML code for existing tasks, to the browser.
+The *places* page gives some of the responsibility, generating the HTML code for existing places, to the browser.
 The browser tackles this job by executing the JavaScript code it fetched from the server.
-The code fetches the tasks from the server as JSON data and adds HTML elements for displaying the tasks to the page using the [DOM-API](/part0/fundamentals_of_web_apps#document-object-model-or-dom).
+The code fetches the places from the server as JSON data and adds HTML elements for displaying the `places` to the page using the [DOM-API](/part0/fundamentals_of_web_apps#document-object-model-or-dom).

 In recent years, the [Single-page application](https://en.wikipedia.org/wiki/Single-page_application) (SPA) style of creating web applications has emerged.
 SPA-style websites don't fetch all of their pages separately from the server like our sample application does, but instead comprise only one HTML page fetched from the server, the contents of which are manipulated with JavaScript that executes in the browser.

-The Tasks page of our application bears some resemblance to SPA-style apps, but it's not quite there yet.
+The Places page of our application bears some resemblance to SPA-style apps, but it's not quite there yet.
-Even though the logic for rendering the tasks is run on the browser, the page still uses the traditional way of adding new tasks.
+Even though the logic for rendering the places is run on the browser, the page still uses the traditional way of adding new places.
-The data is sent to the server via the form's submit, and the server instructs the browser to reload the Tasks page with a *redirect*.
+The data is sent to the server via the form's submit, and the server instructs the browser to reload the Places page with a *redirect*.

-A single-page app version of our example application can be found at <https://studies.cs.helsinki.fi/exampleapp/spa>.
+A single-page app version of our example application can be found at <https://227demo.djosv.com/spa>.
 At first glance, the application looks exactly the same as the previous one.
 The HTML code is almost identical, but the JavaScript file is different (*spa.js*) and there is a small change in how the form-tag is defined: